 - Abstracts should be submitted with your PowerPoint/poster presentation 48 hours before your Public Health Day presentation (see the PHC 6940 Canvas site for specific deadlines.

 Currently, Public Health Day is done in a completely online format.
-Students will do either a poster or oral presentation over Zoom.
-A return to an in-person Public Health Day for campus students is dependent upon COVID-19 restrictions.
+Students will do an oral presentation over Zoom.

 Virtual Oral Presentation